 Don’t stick with an estate agent that is performing poorly and doesn’t seem to be getting anywhere with shifting your property.
 An underperforming estate agent could cause a host of issues, from inaccurate pricing and time-wasting buyers to bad marketing and unprofessional viewings.
 If your estate agent isn’t working for you, then move on.
 Don’t bide your time and lose out as a result, especially as the longer your property is on the market, the less it is likely to sell for as buyers pay attention to ‘time on market’.

 Underestimating the costs involved

 It can be a costly feat to sell a home and there are many expenses to consider before you put your property on the market.
-Firstly, you must bear in mind the fees and commission charges of your chosen estate agent (whether considering an online or traditional estate agent).
+Firstly, you must bear in mind the fees and commission charges of your chosen estate agent (whether considering an online or high street estate agent).
 The average fee charged by traditional estate agents in the UK is currently 1.42% of the final selling price, inclusive of VAT.
-Online estate agent fees typically end up costing ~£1,000 for the UK’s average home.
+Online estate agent fees typically end up costing £1,000 for the UK’s average home.

 Selling to us means the price achieved isn’t as low as you think!

 |Estate Agent fees||£0.00||£1,980|

 |Estimated cosmetic repairs to prepare your house for sale||£0.00||£1,500|

 |Estimated mortgage payments (During the sale process)||£0.00||£2,700*|

 |Time taken off to see Estate Agents and Lawyers||£0.00||£300**|

 *£450 per month based on 6 months to sell.